Jakkarin-Promsee/hessian-optimizer-comparison/README.md

 $$\displaystyle L = \frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2$$

-Typically, **Mean Square Error (MSE)** is used to compute the prediction error.
+Typically, \dagger\daggerMean Square Error (MSE)\dagger\dagger is used to compute the prediction error.
 We perform forward computation for $N$ inputs in a batch, and the error is averaged to obtain a scalar loss value.

 ---